 POC is short for Permanent Orienteering Course.
 The latter is rather a mouthful and RSI inducing so we generally use the shorter form.

-Two good videos on orienteering
+Three good videos on orienteering

 Where is the Daylesford POC?